-- Anti-Love Song: Several, most famously "Wild Thing", and the song he played on the piano after his "emotional tampon" bit.
+- Anti-Love Song: Several, most famously his version the song "Wild Thing", and the song he played on the piano after his "emotional tampon" bit.

 - Berserk Button: While his first marriage causes a few snarls to pass Sam's lips, anything to do with his second marriage sends him into full-on "I LIVE IN HELL" rage.